biswajitsc/TopcoderToPdf/README.md

 Documentation
 ------------
 * ```topcoderParse.py``` crawls the topcoder archive and saves the htmls in the folder ```htmls```.
+* Downloading all the problems can take a lot of time and can even fail.
+In that case one might stop and rerun the program.
+Before re-running the program, set ```done = x``` in ```topcoderParse.py```, where ```x``` denotes the number of problems to skip downloading.
+Note that the program prints the problem number of the problem being downloaded, so set ```done``` as the problem number of the last successful download.
+This way it will skip downloading the problems already downloaded.
 * ```topcoderGenPdf.py``` cleans the htmls and uses ```pdfkit``` to generate pdfs for all the files into the ```PDFs``` folder.
 * ```filemerger.py``` merges the pdfs into single files.
 This produces two files ```srmmerged.pdf``` and ```othermerged.pdf``` for SRMs and non-SRMs respectively.
 * ```createindex.py``` generates the LaTeX code for the final pdfs of the two files.
 This also includes a generated index for easy navigation.